iotaledger/bee-rfcs/text/0000-bee-pow/0000-bee-pow.md

 `IMPORTANT NOTE`
 It is important that this crate is independent from the particular hashfunction.
 Ideally it would not even depend on whether a trinary or a binary hashfunction is used.
-In both cases a

 # Detailed design

-This is the bulk of the RFC.
+`This is the bulk of the RFC.
 Explain the design in enough detail for somebody familiar with the IOTA and to understand, and for somebody familiar with Rust to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
+This should get into specifics and corner-cases, and include examples of how the feature is used.`

+For a prototype implementation please checkout [bee-pow-preview](https://github.com/Alex6323/bee-pow-preview).

 # Drawbacks